II. Precursor’s to the MCU and the Modern Hollywood Superhero Craze

 A few statistics provide ample contrast of the American superhero movie environment before and immediately after the release of Batman and Robin.
 From the years 1995-1997, there were a 18 superhero films released from Hollywood studios (exactly six per year), but during the years 1998-1999, only three movies based on comic books were made (the aforementioned Blade, The Mask of Zorro , and Mystery Men ).
 None of those films were based on well known mainstream characters like Superman or Batman, and none had particularly large budgets expecting massive box office payoff.
 In a sense, Batman and Robin didn’t just kill the Batman franchise, it temporarily killed all mainstream superhero movies!

-At the turn of the millennium, Bryan Singer’s X-Men (2000), the first feature film adapted from the beloved comic series, opened to positive reviews and solid box office success.
+At the turn of the millennium, Bryan Singer’s X-Men (2000), the first feature film adapted from the beloved comic series, opened to positive reviews and solid box office success ($296 million against a $75 million budget).
 This was the beginning of the climb.
 Soon after in 2002, the first big-budget movie adaptation of an even more mainstream Marvel character, Spider-Man, opens with a massive $140 million price tag and blows away all expectations, hauling in over $821 million.
 That’s over a billion in revenue in 2014 dollars.

 From then on the superhero movie as a staple of Hollywood pop culture began to gain more and more steam.
 X2: X-Men United (2003), Singer’s much anticipated followup to the Hugh Jackman-star breakout original, opened the next year to even better reviews and a $407 million box office smash, and has since been regarded as the finest in the X-Men series.
 In 2004, Sam Raimi’s second Spider-Man film mimicked its X-Men rival’s sequel and was met with even more rave reviews than its predecessor.

 One other superhero film released in 2008 that was worthy of mention.
-It was a little film called Iron Man (2008), starring a then struggling actor named Robert Downey Jr, who was just beginning to recover from years of personal turmoil and substance abuse…
+It was a little film called Iron Man (2008), starring a then struggling actor named Robert Downey Jr, who had recovered from years of personal turmoil and substance abuse…

 III.
 Marvel’s Impact on the Global Cinematic Culture, Modern Blockbusters, and the Superhero film.